 The resin-infused Deck & Hull laminate is strong, light and durable resulting in a dynamic weight-carrying capacity and excellent motion reaction.

-High-density foam cores are extensively used throughout all the resin-infused parts.
+High-density PVC foam cores are extensively used throughout all the resin-infused parts.
 The cores are all CNC cut and nested to precise dimensions as per the engineering drawings.

 In case of hull damage, watertight collision bulkheads at bow and stern prevent water from entering the hull.